Do you feel like you’ve lost your son or daughter?

 - And more

-The information and tools in the Guide can change your life.
+The information and tools in the Guide can facilitate real change.
 Read what other parents are saying about it.

 If you and I were to sit down together in my office in Denver, it would take hours for me to convey everything you might want or need to know about how to reconcile with your child.
 But it takes just minutes to download the information right now and start putting it to use.